cifkao/html-midi-player/README.md

 ```
 The visualizer only gets updated while the player is playing, which allows a single visualizer to be bound to multiple players.

+### Events
+The player supports listening to different kinds of events using the `player.addEventListener()` method.
+See the [API reference](https://github.com/cifkao/html-midi-player/blob/master/doc/midi-player.md#events) for the available event types.

 ## FAQ
 Here are some frequently asked questions about `html-midi-player`.
 Make sure to also check [discussions](https://github.com/cifkao/html-midi-player/discussions) and [issues](https://github.com/cifkao/html-midi-player/issues?q=is%3Aissue) to see if your question is answered there.